 This book is meant to give you all the tools and techniques you need to help transform your dog into a well-rounded and well-mannered member of the family.
 This book may come at a higher cost than some of the others and gets bought up fairly quickly.

 4. 51 Puppy Tricks — Best for Puppies

 |Number of Pages:||176|

 The book 51 Puppy Tricks gets our pick for being the best training book for puppies.
-Dog trainer and author Kyra Sundance provides this 176-page guide that will help you learn how your puppy thinks and process information so that you can provide them with what they need to become a wonderful, well-mannered family pet.
-This book is geared specifically for puppies and dogs that are under one year of age.
+Dog trainer and author Kyra Sundance provides this 176-page guide that will help you learn how your puppy thinks and processes information so that you can provide them with what they need to become a wonderful, well-mannered family pet.
+This book is geared specifically for puppies and dogs that are under 1 year of age.

 This book is very engaging and easy to read.
 It is a step-by-step guide full of techniques and tricks that will keep your puppy stimulated and interested in training.
 Reviewers rave about how easy it is to follow and the success they get with Kyra’s training techniques.

 While this book serves as a great beginners guide for puppy owners, it is not well-suited for older dogs and the more challenging behavioral issues that some owners may need help with.

 5. The Big Book of Tricks for the Best Dog Ever

 |Year Published:||March 19, 2019|